 The alert tone may / may not be followed by voice instructions.
 Regardless if you can comprehend the voice instructions, the default action anytime the siren is sounded is to: Take shelter in the nearest building and seek further information.

 The University may also use the speakers for other non-emergency or testing purposes.
-For example, Westminster Chimes.
+For example, Westminster Chimes are played daily at noon.

 Campus Access and Security Policy